deepakrs12/react-nextjs-demo/README.md

   > * to create actual db file `npx prisma migrate dev --name <db-name>`

 To access PrismaClient anywhere in the project refer the code used in db.ts file.

+Command to run the project -
+  > `npm run dev`

+Command to view DB in prisma studio -
+  > `npx prisma studio`